ahmedhamzaarif/soundwave/README.md

 Not hosted right now

 ### System Requirements to test the project:
 This project was built on Laravel 9.
 Before runnuing this application make sure your localhost is set to Php v8.0.13 otherwise the web application may not work properly.
+Also node must be installed on the system to run the project.

 ## How to test project on a localhost?